jackap/kube-inspector/tests/README.md

-# Testing the kubernetes cluster
+# Testing the inspector
-Every test will have a brand new installation of minikube
+This folder contains E2E tests for the inspector service which rely on a `minikube` kubernetes cluster.

+## Prerequisites
+- kubectl
+- minikube

+## How to run
+Type `npm run test` to run the tests.
+They should last approximatively 15 minutes.